UC-Davis-APRL/APRL-COSMOS/README.md

 1. Install your dependencies
    - Python
+2. Add openc3.sh to your PATH
-   - Rake
+   - EXPORT PATH="$PATH:/path/to/cosmos-project" (Temporary)
+   - Add the above line to ~/.bashrc (Permanent)
-2. rake build VERSION=X.Y.Z
+3. `openc3.sh cli rake build VERSION=X.Y.Z`
    - The plugin will be named APRL-COSMOS-X.Y.Z.gem
    - Install the gem into COSMOS to set it up